mvolkmann/blog/src/astro.md

   "Houston" %} from astro.build

   Houston is the Astro mascot.

-  This provides a color theme using Astro colors which include "cool blues, minty greens, and soft purples".
+  This extension provides a color theme using Astro colors which include "cool blues, minty greens, and soft purples".

-  It also adds a "HOUSTON" section to the Explorer pane which becomes visible after restarting VS Code.
+  This extension also adds a "HOUSTON" section to the Explorer pane which becomes visible after restarting VS Code.
-  This displays the mascot with a smiley face if the project has no errors, a frown if there are minor errors, or a sad face if there are more serious errors.
+  This displays the mascot with a smiley face if the project has no errors.
+  If there are errors, it displays a frowning face, sad face, or crying face depending on the number of errors.

   Error messages are displayed in the "Problems" panel.
   When this panel is not visible, it can be displayed by selecting "Problems: Focus on Problems View" from the command palette.